department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/appointment-lists/appointments-home.md

 ## User stories

-- As a Veteran I want a starting point for all of my appointment scheduling and management tasks
+- As a Veteran, I want a starting point for my appointment scheduling and management tasks.
+- As a Veteran, I want to be able to schedule appointments online.
+- As a Veteran, I want to be able to find my upcoming appointments.

 ## Requirements

 **Functional**
 <!-- What the system should do in order to meet the user's needs (see user stories.)
 These are the aspects of the feature that the user can detect. -->

 - If user/Veteran is ineligible to use VAOS because they are not registered at a VA facility.
-In that case, the [alert that user is not registered at a VA facility](#alert-that-user-is-not-registered-at-a-va-facility) displays
+In that case, the [alert that user is not registered at a VA facility](#alert-that-user-is-not-registered-at-a-va-facility) displays.
+- Veteran can start the process for scheduling an appointment online.
+- Veteran can navigate to their past appointments and requests
+- Display a summary of 13 months of future booked appointments, including:
+    - VA appointments from VistA and Cerner facilities
+    - Community care appointments
+    - Canceled appointments

 ## User interface design